-Centralized Planning & Reporting (CPR) database
+Centralized Planning & Reporting (CPR)

-- Non-Financial Reporting follows the same quarterly schedule as Financial Reporting and is captured in CPR at the account level. - CPR reporting speaks to the YTD progress in achieving project or program deliverables that are created each year and provided in TRCA's Budget Submissions to partner municipalities. - Non-Financial reporting is used in conjunction with financial reporting to generate quarterly variance reports that are submitted to the City of Toronto in addition to the Regional Municipalities of York, Peel and Durham. - CPR is accessible via the Staff Hub and training guides are available here.
+Non-Financial Reporting follows the same quarterly schedule as Financial Reporting and is captured in CPR at the account level.

+- CPR reporting speaks to the YTD progress in achieving project or program deliverables that are created each year and provided in TRCA's Budget Submissions to partner municipalities. - Non-Financial reporting is used in conjunction with financial reporting to generate quarterly variance reports that are submitted to the City of Toronto in addition to the Regional Municipalities of York, Peel and Durham. - CPR is accessible via the Staff Hub.